Cozhee/bearer-auth/README.md

 ### Author: Cody Davis

 ### Problem Domain
 Setting up a basic express server to configure heroku deployment and to create tests for basic routes.
 Implemented with sequelize.
 Set up encryption and the use of jsonwebtokens.
-We want there to be routes that are unreachable by users if they are not authenticated.
-In order to acheive this goal we set up middleware to check a users credentials during the sign up and sign in process.

 ### Links and Resources
 - [Github](https://github.com/Cozhee/bearer-auth/pulls)